FOR LAWYERS

 2. Chapter 11 Bankruptcy

-In Chapter 11 bankruptcy, debtors are given the opportunity to propose a reorganization plan in which they restructure their debts.
+In a Chapter 11 bankruptcy, insolvent businesses are given the opportunity to propose a reorganization plan in which they restructure their debts.
 The goal is for them to be able to pay off their debts while remaining in business and eventually becoming profitable again.

 3. Chapter 13 Bankruptcy